 Talk about pressure!
 Fortunately, though, we're here with some great inspiration, six show-stopping video ideas to make your gala, holiday party, or end-of-year celebration extra special.

 This is the most obvious kind of video, but it's all about the storytelling.
-People love to hear the year's success stories (and you'll feel good telling them), but make it entertaining.
+People love to relive moments from the past year, especially highlights and success stories (and you'll feel good telling them).
+Above all, make it entertaining.
 Don't just have somebody read a script and cover the words with appropriate pictures.
 That's like going over to your neighbor's house to watch a slideshow from their last trip — there's a reason nobody does that anymore.

-Instead, interview some of the key players from your big success stories (not just the organization's leaders).
-Ask them about their accomplishments, their proudest moments.
+Instead, you might interview some of the key players from your big success stories (not just the organization's leaders) or speak directly to the experiences of your customers.
+Highlight their accomplishments, challenges overcome, and their proudest moments.
 Bring the story to life with supporting video that "takes us there" — then add music, graphics, and anything else that might increase the interest and entertainment of your audience.

 Here's one of my favorites.
-The video below features a resident from a Twin Cities nonprofit that opened a new building to transition people from homelessness.
+The video below features a resident from Catholic Charities of Minneapolis and Saint Paul that opened a new building to transition people from homelessness.
 Instead of showing the building process or the CEO, this video features the real story of someone who's life completely changed by having a place to live.